yafeng/SpliceVista/Readme.txt

 Step4: calculate the mean intensity ratio and standard deviation of PSMs for all peptide Most often a peptide is identified by multiple peptide spectra matchs.
 To calculate the relative intensity of each PSM, the intensity of each iTRAQ plex is normalized by the intensity of the standard or control using the following fomula:
 X(normalized)=intensity of X/intensity of 1, X=1,2,3...
-Then for each peptide, calculate the mean of all PSMs' relative intensity and the standard deviation
+Then for each peptide, calculate the mean of all PSMs' relative intensity and the standard deviation.
+Command: Python normalize.py heavy
+output: heavy_pepdata.txt
-Command: Python normalize.py heavy if PQPQ is not used to cluster peptides based on their quantitative patterns, all peptides will be assigned to cluster 0.
+if PQPQ2 is not used to cluster peptides based on their quantitative patterns, all peptides will be assigned to cluster 0.

+Step5: clustering-pqpq2.py
+This step will cluster peptides based on their quantitative patterns, each peptide will be assigned a number to indicate which cluster it belongs.
+If one protein has only one unique peptide, then this peptide will get a number '0'  instead.
+Command: python pqpq2.py --i heavy_pepdata.txt --o heavy_pqpqout.txt
+The --i argument should be the output from step4 (heavy_pepdata.txt), --o argument is the name of output file.
+There are some other options to use.
+--metric defines the way to calculate the distance, "euclidean" is the default. "correlation" can also be used.
+--method defines the way of calculating the distance between the newly formed clusters.
+Available options is "single","complete","average","weighted". "average" is the default.
+--d set the distance cutoff for generating a new cluster.
+Default value is 0.4.

-Step5: Map peptides to its transcriptional position - mapping.py
+Step6: Map peptides to its transcriptional position - mapping.py
-The script in this step uses output from previous step to map identified peptides to its transcriptional positions.
+The script in this step maps identified peptides to its transcriptional positions.
+NOTE: if step5 is skipped, the input file of this step is the output of step4, which is heavy_pepdata.txt.
+If step5 is not skipped, the input file of this step is the output of step5, which is heavy_pqpqout.txt.

-Command: Python mapping.py heavy
+Command: Python mapping.py heavy_pepdata.txt heavy (if step5 is skipped)
+Command: Python mapping.py heavy_pqpqout.txt heavy (if step5 is not skipped) The first argument is input file and the second is the prefix of output file
 Output: heavy_mappingout.txt, heavy_genestatistic.txt

-The file mappingout.txt is PSM based format in which each row is one PSM.
+The file mappingout.txt is peptide based format in which each row is one unique peptide.
 It will be used in the visualization part.
 The file Genestatistic.txt is gene based format in which each row is one gene.
 It is used to filter out genes of interest.

-Create figure - visualization.py The script is used to visualize the gene of interest.
-Given a gene symbol, it will generate a high quality picture with all important information described in the paper.
+Step7: Create figure - visualization.py The script is used to visualize the gene of interest.
+Given a gene symbol, it will generate a high quality picture which contains the exon composition of known splice variants, transcriptional positions of identified peptides and quantitative patterns of peptides.

 Command: Python visualization.py heavy ARF5
 Output:ARF5_pattern_heavy.png

 The gene symbol should be exactly the same as the one you see in the file genestatistic.txt